cf73/humanity/content/collections/books/carl-safina-beyond-words.md

     content:
       -
         type: text
+        marks:
+          -
+            type: bold
+        text: 'Based on the lives of elephants, wolves, and killer whales,' -
+        type: text
-        text: 'Based on the lives of elephants, wolves, and killer whales, this is a magnetic and humbling investigation into the ways in which humans have dramatically misunderstood — at our intense peril — how our fellow riders on Earth make their well considered way in life.    '
+        text: ' this is a magnetic and humbling investigation into the ways in which humans have dramatically misunderstood — at our intense peril — how our fellow riders on Earth make their well considered way in life.    '
   -
     type: paragraph
     content: